Logo Logo

 The results of a BLER measurement can be displayed in two ways; the number of block errors counted or the ratio of bad blocks (errors) to total blocks counted.
 If you are using the test set manually, both Count and Block Error Ratio are displayed on the Block Error measurement screen.
 If you are using the test set remotely, these results are available using the FETCh command, see FETCh:BLERror:COUNt? or FETCh:BLERror:RATio? .
 Alternatively the command FETCh:BLERror[:ALL]? can be used to return all of the following results:

-• Integrity Indicator
+• Integrity Indicator for the burst

 • Blocks Tested